eliphatfs/diffrp/docs/source/concepts.md

 Thus, color data is assumed linear in DiffRP, including those loaded by {py:mod}`diffrp.loaders.gltf_loader`.

 However, this is not how our eyes work.
 The perception of human vision is in the sRGB space, which is a different space than linear.
 Most LDR images (e.g. JPEG/PNG) are thus stored in the sRGB space on the computers.
 The mapping is commonly wrongly referred to as *gamma correction* but it should be a slightly different mapping.
-You can find it in {py:mod}`diffrp.utils.color`.
+You can find it in {py:mod}`diffrp.utils.colors`.

 You may need to convert input images (like environment images or texture maps in JPEG/PNG) from sRGB to Linear before doing PBR, and convert the output images from Linear to sRGB before you view them.
 EXR/HDR images are usually already in linear space.